wanghaisheng/responsive-landing-page-starter/content/blog/en/re-building-a-“dead”-tech-community.md

 If you have questions about tech communities, the Vonage developer relations team is full of very talented tech community builders.
 [Join us](https://developer.vonage.com/community/slack) on Developer Community Slack!

-If you are interested in building developer communities professionally, the Vonage developer relations team is growing!
+If you are interested in building developer communities professionally, the Vonage Developer Relations team is growing!
 Check out our [job openings](vonage.dev/join).